prakriti-cs/coffee_machine/README.md

-# coffee_machine
-Function-based virtual coffee machine in Python
+# Coffee Machine Program ☕
+A function-based Python program that simulates a virtual coffee machine.

+##Concepts used
+- Functions
+- Dictionaries
+- Conditional logic
+- Loops